buchanan-edwards/json-store/README.md

 ### move(topic, id, newTopic)

-Moves the item specified by the topic and id to a new topid.
+Moves the item specified by the topic and id to a new topic.
 The directory corresponding to the topic is deleted if empty.
 Returns true if successful, false is the original item was not found.

 ### delete(topic, id)